 Caribbean Beach Resort Atmosphere

-Newly refurbished we have noticed some rooms completely on trend with recent Disney refurbished rooms with sliding doors that separate the sleeping and bathroom spaces.
-You can also count on a television, coffee maker, and all the regular toiletries.
+Newly refurbished, rooms now have sliding doors that separate the sleeping and bathroom spaces.
+You can also count on television, coffee maker, and all the regular toiletries.
 While the rooms are nothing to write home about, they are significantly nicer and more updated than Value resort rooms.
 If you’re looking for even more of a upgrade for your room, try a deluxe resort.
 Check out our stays at the Grand Floridian and Boardwalk Inn and Animal Kingdom Lodge if you’re curious.

 Pros of Disney’s Caribbean Beach Resort

 As a large resort, Caribbean Beach actually does feel like you are on an island somewhere.
 We’ve never felt that it was too crowded and there was always room for us on the beach.
 We love that the food court wasn’t too crazy in the mornings and the grounds are relaxing.
 It’s such an atmosphere change from the All-Stars resorts.
 While not overly “Disney” there still is all the Disney flair in the gift shops, rooms, and shops at Old Port Royale.
 Plus, add in Sebastian’s Bistro and Pirate Rooms and you’ll remember you’re visiting the most magical place on earth.

 Cons of Disney’s Caribbean Beach Resort